 Pennsylvania Highlands Community College created its Workforce Education Department as a vehicle to enhance the skills of workers and potential workers, in order to retain current employers and attract new employers to the area.
 Pennsylvania Highlands recognizes that improving the quality of life depends upon economic development.
 Contingent on advancing economically is having a qualified and skilled work force.
-Consequently, Workforce Education provides comprehensive assessment of employer/employee needs for training by developing and offering customized programs according to assessed needs.
+Consequently, Workforce Education provides comprehensive assessment of employer/employee needs for training by developing and offering customized programs according to assessed needs, for private businesses, industries, and other agencies in the Southern Alleghenies region of Pennsylvania.